AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_RoadRunner.rst

    :module: roadrunner

-   recurse through all of the child configurable objects that this class ownes and build an assemble all of thier configuration parameters into a single xml document which is returned as a string.
+   recurse through all of the child configurable objects that this class ones and build an assemble all of their configuration parameters into a single xml document which is returned as a string.

    The value of this result depends on what child objects are presently loaded.